daniela-angulo/daniela-angulo/README.md

 - 👋 Hi, I’m @daniela-angulo.
-- My academic interests are quantum optics, optics, atomic physics.
-But in general, I love cycling (watching and riding), swimming, reading big novels and politics.
+- :books: My academic interests are quantum optics, optics, and atomic physics.
+- :bike: I love cycling (watching and riding), swimming, reading big novels and politics.
 - 🌱 I’m currently in a PhD in experimental quantum optics.
 I will upload codes that we use for analyzing our data or just small simulations that help us to understand our results.